noirello/bonsai/docs/index.rst

 Contribution
 ------------

 Any contributions are welcome.
 If you would like to help in development fork or report issue on the project's `GitHub site`_.
 You can also help in improving the documentation.
-My English is far from perfect, so if you find any grammatically incorrect sentence, please report to me (with suggestion).

 .. _github site: https://github.com/Noirello/bonsai